autocrypt/ame2016/README.md

     if you can provide accomodation for someone if possible please attach PGP Key if not discoverable from your mail

-Moreover, we have a mailing list for preparing the meeting to which you may subscribe here:
+Moreover, please subscribe to this mailing list:

     https://lists.mayfirst.org/mailman/listinfo/ame2016

-We are going to use to pre-discuss automatic mail encryption topics and logistics for the meeting.
+We are going to pre-discuss there and discuss logistcal questions.

-## major topic: in-band automatic, opportunistic mail encryption
+## major topic: in-band opportunistic mail encryption

-One hot topic arose from discussions about automatic mail encryption at OpenPGPConf and PGPSummit 2016 and is currently headlined "in-band automatic opportunistic mail encryption".
-This scheme aims to:
+One hot topic arose from discussions about automatic mail encryption at OpenPGPConf and PGPSummit 2016 and is currently headlined "in-band opportunistic mail encryption".
+This scheme follows ideas from [Opportunistic Security](https://tools.ietf.org/html/rfc7435), particularly focuses first on protecting against passive network/provider attacks and in particular aims to:

+- liberate users from having to manually manage encryption/decryption keys

 - manage key discovery through mails people send each other (no keyservers, no dependency on extra services)

-- liberate users from having to manually manage encryption/decryption keys

-- only depend on mail send/receive functionality, to work offline and to produce no extra network requests

 - be easy to standardize probably through an IETF draft.

-- follows ideas from [Opportunistic Security](https://tools.ietf.org/html/rfc7435), particularly focuses first on protecting against passive network/provider attacks

 - implement multi-device sharing of secrets through "self-sent mails"

-- allow deletable encryption / forward secrecy (but this is not the first target)
+Many of the involved topics have a history of discussion and reasoning behind them.  dkg and holger aim to write things up in November 2016 and also prototype in-band opportunistic mail encryption and will keep the above "ame2016" Mailing list updated about it.